multigcs/riocore/doc/BOARDS.md

 * slots: connector / button-group / led-group
 * pins/pin: the FPGA pinname
 * pins/direction: optional, is used by the plugin filter (output / input / all)
-* pins/pos: optional, with this info, you can see the pin in rio-setup on the right location and click it to setup ([X, Y] position on the boardimage)
+* pins/pos: optional, with this info, you can see the pin in rio-flow and connect it to other plugins

-this allows you to use eg "LED:L0" in you later plugin setup without searching for the read FPGA-Pin name in the schematics
+this allows you to use eg "LED:L0" in you later plugin setup without searching for the real FPGA-Pin name in the schematics